RandOhm: Mitigating Impedance Side-channel Attacks using Randomized Circuit Configurations: Discussions

-Previous researchers have shown that powerful side-channel threat models could potentially damage or disable the countermeasure mechanism.
+\textbf{Integration with Side-Channel Sensors.} Previous researchers have shown that powerful side-channel threat models could potentially damage or disable the countermeasure mechanism.
 These side-channels are required to be detected before being mitigated \cite{cannon2023protection}. \textit{RandOhm} only performs as an active countermeasure in the system.
 Although implemented efficiently, similar to other hardware countermeasures \textit{RandOhm} also incurs resource utilization and delay overhead.
-One can argue that using the same reconfigurability feature on the FPGA, an efficient detection sensor for impedance analysis or any backscattering attack could be implemented which can serve as a trigger to activate \textit{RandOhm}.
+One can argue that a system-level detection sensor (e.g.,~\cite{mosavirik2022impedanceverif}) for physical attacks, including impedance analysis, could be implemented which can serve as a trigger to activate \textit{RandOhm}.
 This will increase the efficiency of the mitigation by decreasing the overhead and also could be considered as a hidden mitigation mechanism for some applications.